codedwithlikhon/Rodex/docs/deployments/railway-template.md

 # Railway Deployment Template

 This guide explains how to deploy Rodex on [Railway](https://railway.app) using the project template files added in this repository.
+For a higher-level primer on Railway templates—including marketplace benefits and the updatable templates flow—refer to [`railway-templates-overview.md`](./railway-templates-overview.md).

 ## Overview